dima-brook/w3f_application/elrond_bridge.md

   Relay validators are very thin.
 They consist of the private and public keys and two local nodes one for listening/submitting to Elrond another for listening/submitting to a parachain with the attached bridge pallet.

-  **Stage 0: Centralized validators**
+  **Stage 0: Centralized validators**</br>
   In the Alpha version of the bridge the validators are centralized, meaning our team completely controls all the validators.

   Since version B of the bridge we will implement a decentralized setting.

   Since both Substrate parachain and Elrond finalize blocks every 6 seconds we cannot use the PoW model, which, alongside unjustifiably heavy computation, requires significant time.
 Hence, we're left with the other models, such as:

-**Stage 1: Proof-of-Authority (PoA)**
+**Stage 1: Proof-of-Authority (PoA)**</br>
 Principle: a centralized network of trusted bodies backing the validator nodes with their reputation.
+A new validator is added or removed by a centralized body, the team of the project.

 We will approach a number of professional validators, among them will be:</br>